ericsizemore/simple_counter/README.md

 [Simple Counter](https://github.com/ericsizemore/simple_counter/) is a simple PHP counter that counts your website visitors.
 It has the ability to either show the count as plain text or images; and whether to count only unique hits, or all hits.
 (IP Based)

-# WARNING

-* The code in this branch (`6.x-dev`) is a development branch for the upcoming v6.0.0, a complete rewrite of this library.
-* There are many things that still need updated.

-It is NOT recommended to use this code in production.

 ## Important Note

 * As of v6.0.0, Simple Counter is no longer licensed under the GNU LGPLv3 license.